-Over the last decade, forward-thinking companies have adopted accounts payable automation to automate the paper and manual elements of processing invoices and making payments.
+Over the last decade, forward-thinking companies have adopted AP automation to automate the paper and manual elements of processing invoices and making payments.
 These software solutions integrate with their accounting software and enable the accounts payable department to streamline workflows and reduce processing costs.

 A few statistics to get you primed for all the in-depth information in the e-book follow.

 Fraud – Research has shown that paper documents and checks are leading sources for fraud because data is not protected.
 In fact, 48 percent of payment fraud can be tracked back to paper checks.
 According to a recent survey by the Association of Certified Fraud Examiners (ACFE), nearly 70 percent of corporate respondents have been victims of check fraud.